Tabletop Game / Warhammer Fantasy Roleplay

 - Also, thirteen is the sacred number of the Horned Rat, the Chaos god worshipped by the Skaven.

 - One of the most dangerous manifestations of Tzeentch's Curse in the 2nd edition is to have a glyph etched into the caster's skin, and if he gets thirteen of these, one of the Ruinous Powers (probably Tzeentch) devours him.

-- More of a Background thing, really - Greater Daemons and Old Dragons are easily the deadliest thing in the tabletop wargame, capable of taking down the best hero characters and wiping out entire regiments of soldiers.
-The power levels of WHFR characters are far lower than, say DnD ones, a plate armored knight will be a difficult proposition for the highest level characters, let alone a demigod of war.
+- More of a Background thing, really — Greater Daemons and Old Dragons are easily the deadliest thing in the tabletop wargame, capable of taking down the best hero characters and wiping out entire regiments of soldiers.
+The power levels of WFRP characters are far lower than, say DnD ones; a plate-armored knight will be a difficult proposition for the highest level characters, let alone a demigod of war.

 - Vagina Dentata: The mutation where:

 While you sleep, your genitals decide to leave you and run off north to the realm of Chaos, in their place you are granted a toothed orifice which stage whispers lewd suggestions at inappropriate moments.

 - Vancian Magic: Obeys the first law, but not the second and third laws.
 Also comes with the caveat that every spell has at least a 10% chance of driving the caster insane or causing chaos manifestations, successful or not (the more dice you roll to cast a spell, the greater the chance).